Bainbridge for Two

 - Depending on the weather and the season, you can head to the Eagle Harbor City Dock to rent a kayak or standup paddleboard or schedule a guided kayak tour with Exotic Aquatics.

-- When the famous PNW rain puts a damper on the day, head to Island Rock Gym for a personal best climbing competition.
+- When the famous PNW rain puts a damper on the day, head to Insight Bainbridge, our island rock gym, for a personal best climbing competition.

 - Or stop in at Scrappy Art Lab, or BARN (Bainbridge Artisan Resource Network) cool maker spaces and learning places, where all ages come together to create and collaborate.